 How to Play a Sea Spawn

-Given their lore, sea spawn won’t venture far from the sea anyways.
-However, be sure to plan their encounters around water as that’s where their statblock’s strengths lie.
+Given their lore, sea spawn won’t venture far from the sea anyway.
+Regardless, be sure to plan their encounters around water as that’s where their statblock’s strengths lie.

-First of all, murky water full of plant life can give them the edge to fully-utilize their 120 ft. of darkvision.
-They can see the party coming before the party can see them, plus since they’re able to breath underwater they can simply wait until the party puts themselves out of position.
+Murky water full of plant life can give them the edge to fully-utilize their 120 ft. of darkvision.
+They can see the party coming before the party can see them, plus since they’re able to breathe underwater they can simply wait until the party puts themselves out of position.

 Sea spawn are going to see their best results in underwater combat, where they have a natural swim speed and attacks that don’t receive penalties in underwater combat.
 Depending on the party’s classes and composition they may have some huge disadvantages for fighting underwater.

 For the best combat results, your sea spawn are going to have to rush into melee range of their enemies and stay there.
 This is challenging if they are on land since they have very below-average movement speed.

 A PC can just disengage and get between 5-10 ft. away from the sea spawn depending on their race.
 If you let the PCs make a gap, even for one turn, your sea spawn become much less threatening.

 My recommendation to counter this is that if you have a sea spawn encounter on land, they need to all have at least one tentacle.
 If a creature is grappled they will not be able to abuse the sea spawns’ poor movement speed and kite them around the battlefield.